spiral/docs/orm/basics.md

 > If you working under PHPStorm, IDE will highlight all possible record fields for you.

 #### Validations
 Given example will raise an exception when we will try to execute it again, the reason - non unique email.
-Since email validation requires us to send query to database, we might want to modify our validation method (same way as in DataEntity) to add more conplex validation rule:
+Since email validation requires us to send query to database, we might want to modify our validation method (same way as in DataEntity) to add more complex validation rule:

 ```php
 /**